Where to start

 DoTEFL is a global TEFL course directory where you can find TEFL courses from all around the world.

 Make sure you check your spelling and grammar!
-Don’t wait for jobs to be advertised by business language schools - apply speculatively to schools in the City where you want to work.
-They usually recruit over the summer for a September start, so you’ll need to apply in July/August.
+Don’t wait for jobs to be advertised by business language schools - apply speculatively to schools in the city where you want to work.
+Many recruit over the summer for a September start, so you’ll need to apply in July/August but check the typical timeline for the country you’re targeting as academic patterns differ.

 If you want to teach English to businesspeople abroad, you should probably plan to work for a year to be able to recoup the costs of your CELTA course.
 Business language schools may offer you a certain number of hours per week but beware that this may also require a lot of travel if you are teaching clients in their offices.
 It’s good to try and work in a language school that has classrooms so that at least some of the clients come to you.